khushishukla2813/Gsoc25/GsocProposal.md

 ## Project Proposal

 ### Overview:
-This project will be carried out in two phases, each building on the progress of the previous one.
-The first phase will focus on the initial implementation of the bot to monitor basic performance metrics, while the second phase will expand the functionality to include more comprehensive tests and a web interface for displaying the results.
+This project involves building a performance monitoring bot for the D compiler, focused on providing valuable insights into its performance through automated testing.
+The goal is to improve the D compiler's efficiency by tracking key performance metrics and making this data accessible to developers.

 ### Phase I: Basic Bot Implementation
-In this phase, the primary task will be to set up the bot to monitor pull requests and collect initial performance metrics.
-The metrics will include:
+In this phase I will focus on setting up a bot to monitor pull requests and collect core performance metrics.
+Those metrics will include:
-- Size of predefined binaries (e.g., a "Hello World" program).
+-	Binary size for a basic "Hello World" program.
-- Compilation time of popular projects.
+-	Compilation time of popular D projects.
-- Size of the compiler itself.
+-	Size of the D compiler itself.
-- Runtime of the test suite.
+-	Test suite runtime to gauge overall performance.

-The bot will publish these results via GitHub Actions or a web interface, depending on the approach chosen during the initial planning.
+The bot will publish these results via GitHub Actions.
 The goal of Phase I is to create a working bot that can reliably collect basic performance data from the D compiler.

 ### Phase II: Advanced Metrics and Stress Testing
-In Phase II, the system will be enhanced with additional performance tests, such as stress tests for the compiler.
+In this phase, the system will be enhanced with additional performance tests, such as stress tests for the compiler.
 More performance metrics will be collected, including memory usage and runtime analysis of larger projects.
 Additionally, the bot will be enhanced to store a history of performance data and present it via a web interface, making it easier for contributors to track performance trends over time.

-The primary focus of Phase II will be on:
-- Expanding the list of performance metrics.
-- Adding stress tests for better insight into the compiler’s performance under heavy load.
+-	Stress tests to evaluate the compiler’s behavior under heavy loads.
+-	Additional performance metrics like memory usage, runtime for large projects, and more comprehensive benchmarks.
+-	Historical performance data to help track trends over time.
-- Building a web interface to display the results and historical performance data.
+- Web interface to visualize results and make performance data more accessible.

 ### Technologies:
 - **GitHub Actions:** To automate performance tests and integrate with the existing D compiler workflow.